For your adult patients with incontinence due to neurogenic detrusor overactivity (NDO), refractory to an anticholinergic, BOTOX® delivers.

 Indications for Bladder Dysfunction

-BOTOX® for injection is indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency, in adults who have an inadequate response to or are intolerant of an anticholinergic medication.
+BOTOX® is indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency, in adults who have an inadequate response to or are intolerant of an anticholinergic medication.

 Detrusor Overactivity Associated With a Neurologic Condition